jigx-com/jigx-docs/docs/Administration/Solutions/Solution Settings/Custom variables.md

 ## Considerations

-- Do not store API keys, passwords or secrets in custom variables, as they are not encrypted or secure.&#x20;
+- Do not store API keys, passwords or secrets in custom variables, as they are not encrypted or secure.
 - Variables are solution specific, and cannot be used across multiple solutions.
 - Custom variable values are read only in the mobile app.
 - Best practice is to use custom variables to configure environment variables, relating to:
   - Production, development, or test URLs.
   - Customer preferences, for example, a base solution that is used for multiple customers, departments, stores.
-Simply change the variable value to apply to each customer.&#x20;
+Simply change the variable value to apply to each customer.